 i grew up in the midwest of Ameriakkka, where no family gathering was complete without greens, deep fried chicken, ribs, macaroni and cheese, ham, sometimes duck, and whatever else the elders felt like cooking. get-togethers where a time to rejoice and escape the trauma of existing while black in this country. the preparation of food was just as much of an outlet as eating it.

-here's the problem, excess consumption of foods like meat, dairy, and eggs wreak havoc on the. especially for those of us dealing with an unhealthy amount of stress due to our intersecting oppressions. i don't know about you, but neither me or the other women/femmes in my family were given space to decompress, recharge, and rebuild ourselves once broken down from the pressures of the world. contrarily, most of the elderly femmes in my family were expected to manage the housework, parenting, cooking, and their baby ass husbands in addition to working full-time jobs. shit, they had to sit quietly while their husbands used them figuratively (and sometimes not) as punching bags to process the trauma of racism. they themselves were granted absolutely no time to breathe.
+here's the problem, excess consumption of foods like meat, dairy, and eggs wreak havoc on the body mind and spirit. especially for those of us dealing with an unhealthy amount of stress due to our intersecting oppressions. i don't know about you, but neither me or the other women/femmes in my family were given space to decompress, recharge, and rebuild ourselves once broken down from the pressures of the world. contrarily, most of the elderly femmes in my family were expected to manage the housework, parenting, cooking, and their baby ass husbands in addition to working full-time jobs. shit, they had to sit quietly while their husbands used them figuratively (and sometimes not) as punching bags to process the trauma of racism. they themselves were granted absolutely no time to breathe.

 this, to me, sounds a whole lot like the denial of someone's personhood. not to mention the perfect environment for disease to flourish.